-Have you ever wondered if your dog’s eye goop is normal or not?
+Have you ever wondered if your dog’s eye boogers are normal or not?
 A dog’s eyes can leak and tear for many reasons, some of which are normal and some of which are not.
 Tear stains are unsightly, but more importantly, dog eye discharge might indicate a problem that needs to be seen by your veterinarian.

 According to Beth Kimmitt, DVM, resident of ophthalmology at Purdue University’s College of Veterinary Medicine in West Lafayette, Indiana, a dog’s eye is always producing tears, and these tears typically drain at the corners of the eye.
-“Technically, a normal eye should not have any ocular discharge, but a small amount of clear discharge may be OK,” she said.
-Clear discharge might look brown and slightly crusty when it dries.
+“Technically, a normal eye should not have any ocular discharge, but a small amount of clear discharge may be OK,” she tells us.
+Clear dog eye discharge might look brown and slightly crusty when it dries.

 That said, some dog eye discharge is not normal.
 Read on to find out what’s normal and what needs a vet exam:

-If your dog has colored eye discharge (yellow or green), schedule a vet appointment immediately.
+If your dog has colored green eye discharge, yellow eye discharge or another colored eye discharge, schedule a vet appointment immediately.
 Other signs of a potential problem include squinting, a red-looking eye, or if your dog is rubbing or pawing at his eye.
 If you think something is wrong with your dog’s eye, don’t wait too long to make that vet appointment — his eyesight could be at risk.

 Entropion is a condition in which the eyelid rolls inward, causing eyelashes to rub against the cornea.
 Keratoconjunctivitis sicca (called dry eye) is dryness of the conjunctiva, which is membrane that covers the white part of the eye.
 Conjunctivitis (sometimes called pink eye) is inflammation of the eye.
 A vet exam and tests can pinpoint the cause of your dog’s abnormal eye discharge.